Horton Plaza (shopping mall)

-Horton Plaza, not to be confused with its adjacent namesake Horton Plaza Park, was a five-level outdoor shopping mall located in downtown San Diego.
-It was known for its bright colors, architectural tricks, and odd spatial rhythms.
-It stood on 6.5 city blocks adjacent to the city's historic Gaslamp Quarter.
+Horton Plaza was a five-level outdoor shopping mall in downtown San Diego, California.
+It was designed by Jon Jerde and was known for its bright colors, architectural tricks, and odd spatial rhythms, occupying 6.5 city blocks adjacent to the city's historic Gaslamp Quarter.
 Opening in 1985, it was the first successful downtown retail center since the rise of suburban shopping centers decades earlier.

 In August 2018, the property was sold to developer Stockdale Capital Partners, which plans to convert it into an office-retail complex.
 RDC is the architect of record.
-Nordstrom closed in 2016, leaving a vacant anchor store, and the other major anchor, Macy's, closed in Spring 2020.
-The mall was demolished starting in May 2020.
+Nordstrom closed in 2016, leaving a vacant anchor store, and the other major anchor, Macy's, closed in spring 2020.
+Contrary to some reports the mall was not demolished.
+Massive renovations of the mall began in June 2020.

+Design

+Site

+The mall site is approximately rectangular, bounded by E Street / Broadway Circle (to the north), Fourth (on the east), G (south), and First (west).

+The three-level central courtyard, which Jerde called an "armature" for pedestrians, runs diagonally between the southwest and northeast corners.
+The main parking garages are within the southeast corner of the complex, accessible from both G Street and Fourth Avenue.
+There were four anchor tenants when the mall opened in 1985: